jaysgitaccount/notes/computer-science-notes.md

 # Computer Science Notes

 Notes for concepts that are not web-specific.
+I will be solving all presented problems in JavaScript, but they (usually) aren't JavaScript specific.

 ## Debouncing
 If something is triggered multiple times in very short succession, but you don't actually need that thing to be triggered that many times (e.g. a callback while scrolling), you can debounce it to improve performance.
 That is, delaying when you can next trigger something either by time, or something else like a boolean switch.